yangwu1227/leetcode-ds-algo/analysis/notations.md

 As $n$ gets large, any power of $\log n$ will grow slower than any power of $n$.

 ### Summation

-Smaller terms can be dropped in Big-O notation.
+Smaller (strictly lower-order) terms can be dropped in Big-O notation.

 * $n^2 + n = O(n^2)$